-On December 19, 2019, the OEB issued its 2020-2024 CIR Decision and on February 20, 2020, the OEB issued its CIR Final Rate Order, both in relation to the rate application filed on August 15, 2018 ["2020-2024 CIR decision and rate order"].
-The 2020-2024 CIR decision and rate order approved a revenue requirement of \$750.2 million for 2020, and rates calculated on that basis.
-The rates for 2020 were implemented on March 1, 2020, with an effective date of January 1, 2020.
-The 2020-2024 CIR decision and rate order approved funding for capital and operating expenditures of approximately \$3.8 billion for the 2020-2024 period.
-In addition, the 2020-2024 CIR decision and rate order approved subsequent annual rate adjustments based on a custom index for the period commencing on January 1, 2021 and ending on December 31, 2024.
-The financial considerations of the OEB's 2020-2024 CIR decision and rate order are reflected in the Consolidated Financial Statements including disclosure of approved disposition for a number of requested rate riders [see note 8 to the Consolidated Financial Statements].
+On December 19, 2019, the OEB issued its 2020-2024 CIR Decision and on February 20, 2020, the OEB issued its CIR Final Rate Order, both in relation to the rate application filed on August 15, 2018 [together, the "2020-2024 CIR Decision and Rate Order"].
+The 2020-2024 CIR Decision and Rate Order approved funding for capital and operating expenditures of approximately \$3.8 billion for the 2020-2024 period.
+The 2020-2024 CIR Decision and Rate Order approved subsequent annual rate adjustments based on a custom index for the period commencing on January 1, 2021 and ending on December 31, 2024.

-On August 24, 2020, LDC filed its 2021 rate application seeking the OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2021 and ending on December 31, 2021.
-On December 10, 2020, the OEB issued a decision and rate order approving LDC's 2021 rates and providing for other deferral and variance account dispositions.
+The financial considerations of the OEB's 2020-2024 CIR Decision and Rate Order are reflected in the Consolidated Financial Statements including disclosure of approved disposition for a number of requested rate riders [see note 8 to the Consolidated Financial Statements].

-On August 20, 2021, LDC filed its 2022 rate application seeking the OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2022 and ending on December 31, 2022.
+On August 20, 2021, LDC filed the 2022 rate application seeking the OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2022 and ending on December 31, 2022.
 On December 9, 2021, the OEB issued a decision and rate order approving LDC's 2022 rates and providing for other deferral and variance account dispositions.

+On August 23, 2022, LDC filed the 2023 rate application seeking the OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2023 and ending on December 31, 2023.
+On December 8, 2022, the OEB issued a decision and rate order approving LDC's 2023 rates and providing for other deferral and variance account dispositions.